holser/openstack-summit-paris-2014/markdown/12-Deployment.md

 globally.
 For cloned resources we check status locally.
 Also in order to make deployment stable enough, we added short kernel TCP keepalives to kill hanging connections in less than a minute along with timeouts tuning for SQL.

 # Corosync/pacemaker manifests: part 3 - HA scalability

-- Multicast problems =>
+- multicast problems =>
   switched to unicast by default
-- Need to alter and restart corosync => pacemaker maintenance mode
+- need to alter and restart corosync => pacemaker maintenance mode
-- Galera transitional sync => Limit on parallel controllers
+- galera transitional sync => limit on parallel controllers

 Note: Speaker - Vladimir Kuklin: